sensu/sensu-docs/content/sensu-core/2.0/guides/plan-a-maintenance.md

 As **check results** are processed by a Sensu server, the server executes [event handlers][1] to send alerts to personnel or otherwise relay **event data** to external services.
-Although event handlers can be directly configured with **filters** to improve overall signal-to-noise ratio, there are many scenarios in which operators receiving notifications from Sensu require an on-demand means to suppress alerts.
-Sensu’s built-in **silencing** provides the means to suppress execution of event handlers on an ad hoc basis.
+Sensu’s built-in **silencing**, along with the built-in `not_silenced` filter, provides the means to suppress execution of event handlers on an ad hoc basis.

 ## When to use silencing

-Silencing is used to prevent handlers from being triggered based on the check name present in a check result or the subscriptions associated with the entity that published the check result.
+Silencing is used to prevent handlers configured with the `not_silenced` filter from being triggered based on the check name present in a check result or the subscriptions associated with the entity that published the check result.
 This can be desirable in many scenarios, giving operators the ability to quiet incoming alerts while coordinating their response.

 Sensu silencing entries make it possible to: